nuodb/nuodb-cp-docs/content/docs/configuration/backup/backup-policies.md

 ### Suspend and resume a policy

-You can temporarly suspend a backup policy so that no new backups are scheduled by it.
+A backup policy can be temporarily suspended, ensuring no new backups are scheduled.
 Edit the `suspended` field to suspend or resume a backup policy.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-Backups from suspended policy are not recorded as missed backups.
+Backups from a suspended policy are not recorded as missed backups.
 {{< /callout >}}